Prof Meiling Zhu

 Extension: (Streatham) 5869

-I am Professor and Chair of Mechanical Engineering and lead a research theme in energy harvesting, power management and wireless sensing with a particular focus on energy harvesting powered wireless sensor system technologies at the College of Engineering, Mathematics and Physical Sciences at the University of Exeter.
+I am Professor and Chair of Mechanical Engineering, and Founder and Head of the Energy Harvesting Research Group, studying energy harvesting, power management, wireless sensing, and integration and characterisation with a particular focus on energy harvesting powered wireless sensor system technologies at the College of Engineering, Mathematics and Physical Sciences at the University of Exeter.
 I am mechanical engineering by my early qualification but with my career progress, my research is multi-disciplinary, encompassing materials, physics, mechanical, electrical and electronic sciences and engineering, and information and communication technology.